dbarbuzzi/tvd/README.md

 ## Usage

-Currently, no command-line args are supported.
-This is a top-priority future enhancement.
-In the meantime, everything is controlled through the config file.
+Configuration is supported via config file and/org command-line flags.
+Values in the config file replace any built-in defaults, and values passed via command-line replace built-in/config file values.

+### Config file

 Create a file named `tvd-config.toml` and copy the contents from `config-sample.toml` as a baseline.
 Marked values are optional and can be omitted to use defaults.

 The accepted values are: